 Rocky Mtn.
 Nat’l.
 Park trail conditions – trail conditions from rangers and volunteers across the park.

-Wind is one of the hard things to gauge when hiking.
-The lighter you are the more you will be affected.
-Below are my current categories;
+- Wind is one of the hard things to gauge when hiking and has turned me back more times than any other weather.
+The lighter you are the more you will be affected, so it’s relative.
+Below is what you may want to look out for:

 - 0-15 mph: Perfect